mcswagger49/DeadmansCookingLand/README.md

 ![image](https://user-images.githubusercontent.com/8591904/110230313-1bd95700-7ede-11eb-8fff-5847ac6bdd88.png)

-My target audience will be Kid/Teenagers and Adults, etc.
+My target audience will be Kid/Teenagers and Adults, etc. it will be able to be played on mobile devices for now.

 The mini-games in the app is similar to the orignal Candy Crush game.
 In this game there are many types of food and recipes to create.
 3 basic recipes.
 By connecting the food ingredients you will get some points.
 If you score more the right amount points in 1 minute you win.